 Log Landing Tract - Log Landing Wildlife Management Area

-Lying along the winding path of the Suiwannee River in northeast Dixie County, the Log Landing Wildlife Management Area (WMA) is a hidden gem for seasoned hunters, dedicated birdwatchers and hikers or bikers looking for a special way to experience Florida's Nature Coast.
-The WMA actually spans nine individual disconnected tracts along the river - some of which are in Gilchrist and Lafayette Counties as well as Dixie County.
+Lying along the winding path of the Suwannee River in northeast Dixie County, the Log Landing Wildlife Management Area (WMA) is a hidden gem for seasoned hunters, dedicated birdwatchers and hikers or bikers looking for a special way to experience Florida's Nature Coast.
 Management of the area is a joint venture between the Florida Fish and Wildlife Conservation Commission and the Suwannee River Water Management District.
 There are very few public conveniences or facilities within the area.

 There is no public access to the river in this Tract, except by hiking along trails within the WMA.
 Small parking areas with pass through gates for hikers can be found along the road.
 The area is composed of a number of ecosystems, including floodplain swamp, upland forest, sandhill, and bottomland forest.
 It is open to the public year round during daylight hours.
 Motorized vehicles are prohibited on the trails.
 Hunting is permitted in the WMA.
-So be sure to check local regulations before planning your visit.
+So be sure to check local regulations and hunting seasons before your visit.
 Activities & Facilities

 Dogs allowedShort hiking trailsLong hiking trailsMountain bike trailsHuntingFishing